 So, if you're in the development process, and suddenly, the app crashes out of the blue.
 With the implementation of crash analytics, you can easily find the root causes of these crashes.

 There are a bunch of awesome crash analytics tools out there, like Sentry, Firebase, Crashlytics, and more.
-They're like your trusty companions, helping you debug and rescue your app from potential crashes.
+They're like your trusty companions, helping you debug React Native app and rescue it from potential crashes.

 Dependencies are external libraries or packages that provide specific functionalities and assist in improving code structure, reducing development time.
 They can significantly streamline the development process.